How we test audio products

 How we test audio equipment

-Occasionally, we might throw specific music through them to see how they handle more sonically challenging genres, like rock, bass-heavy, or classical music.
-Still, we are just using them as anyone else would.
+We make an effort to throw specific music through them to see how they handle more sonically challenging genres, like rock, bass-heavy, or classical music.
+But for the most part, we are just using them as anyone else would.

 How long we test audio equipment